Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 - Oaklife Family Clinic

-Many parents and adults in Singapore are unsure how to tell if HFMD is healing, how to relieve symptoms with gels or creams, or how to tell it apart from similar infections like herpangina.
-This article answers key questions on recovery milestones, relief treatments, and how to differentiate between HFMD and herpangina.
+Many adults in Singapore are unsure how HFMD presents later in life, how long recovery takes, whether topical gels are effective, and how to tell HFMD apart from similar infections such as herpangina.
+This article explains HFMD recovery milestones, symptom relief options, adult complications, and key differences between HFMD and herpangina, with local context.

 What is Herpangina and How is it Different from HFMD?